mkner/robo-time/docs/timestamps.rst

-   Restores all delimiters as separators between the sections of the timestamp format from previous settings if is currently in compressed mode.
+   Restores all delimiters as separators between the sections of the timestamp format from previous settings if currently in compressed mode.

   :param: None
   :return: None